Table of Contents

 How Do Qualified Personal Residence Trusts Work?

-Qualified Personal Residence Trusts (QPRTs) are an estate planning tool used primarily for reducing estate taxes and potential gift tax savings when transferring a home to beneficiaries.
-Here's an overview of how QPRTs work:
+A Qualified Personal Residence Trust (QPRT) is an estate planning tool used to transfer a home to beneficiaries while potentially reducing estate and gift taxes.
+Here's an overview of how QPRTs work

-• Establishing the Trust: The homeowner (grantor) creates the trust and legally transfers the title of their personal residence into the trust.
-This action is considered a gift to the beneficiaries, usually the grantor's heirs.
+The homeowner, called the grantor, creates the trust and transfers the title of their personal residence into it.
+This transfer is treated as a gift to the beneficiaries, often the grantor’s heirs.

-• Setting the Term: The grantor designates a fixed term for the trust, during which they retain the right to live in the home.
-This term is predetermined and can range from several years to decades, depending on the grantor's estate planning goals and life expectancy.
+The grantor selects a fixed term for the trust.
+During this period, they retain the right to live in the home.
+The term can range from several years to decades, depending on the grantor’s goals and life expectancy.

-• Valuation of the Gift: When the home is transferred into the QPRT, it's considered a gift to the beneficiaries.
-However, because the grantor retains the right to live in the home for the trust term, the gift value is less than the home's current fair market value.
-This reduced value is calculated using Internal Revenue Service Applicable Federal Rate tables and factors in the length of the term.1
+When the home is transferred into the QPRT, it is considered a gift.
+Because the grantor retains the right to live in the home for the trust term, the taxable value of the gift is less than the home’s full fair market value.

-• End of the Term: Upon the expiration of the trust term, the home passes to the beneficiaries.
-At this point, the grantor no longer has the legal right to live in the home unless they arrange to pay fair market rent to the beneficiaries.
-This arrangement can provide additional estate tax benefits.
+When the trust term ends, ownership passes to the beneficiaries.
+The grantor no longer has the legal right to live in the home unless they pay fair market rent to the beneficiaries.
+Paying rent may further reduce the taxable estate.

-• Tax Implications: If the grantor survives the term of the QPRT, the home is removed from their estate for tax purposes, potentially resulting in significant tax savings.
-However, if the grantor does not survive the term, the home is included in their estate for tax purposes.
+If the grantor survives the trust term, the home is generally removed from the estate for tax purposes.
+If the grantor does not survive the term, the home is included in the estate.

-• Irrevocability: It's important to note that a QPRT is an irrevocable trust.
-Once established and funded, the terms cannot be easily changed, and the home cannot be removed from the trust without significant tax implications.
+A QPRT is irrevocable.
+Once it is created and funded, its terms cannot be easily changed, and the home cannot be removed without tax consequences.

 What Is the Term of a Qualified Personal Residence Trust?